 If you’re a Sovereign Confidential subscriber, we published a report on how to combine the up-front, tax-free benefits of a Traditional IRA or 401(k) with the subsequent tax-free benefits of a Roth IRA.

 Sounds impossible, right?
 Well, it’s very possible — if you’re a US expat, that is.

-In this SMC Alert, we provided step-by-step instructions (and a detailed example) on how to execute on this lucrative retirement strategy.
-SMC subscribers can also gain access to our trusted Roth IRA provider’s services.
+In this Sovereign Confidential Alert, we provided step-by-step instructions (and a detailed example) on how to execute on this lucrative retirement strategy.
+Sovereign Confidential subscribers can also gain access to our trusted Roth IRA provider’s services.
 (We don’t receive any fees or commissions from this provider; we provide their details simply for subscribers’ benefit.)